Osmedeus

 • Multiple Runners - Execute on local host, Docker containers, or remote machines via SSH

-• Event-Driven Triggers - Cron scheduling, file watching, and event-based workflow triggers with deduplication
+• Event-Driven Triggers - Cron scheduling, file watching, and event-based workflow triggers with deduplication and filter functions

 • Template Engine - Powerful variable interpolation with built-in and custom variables